 - Filing a formal complaint to remedy the situation through an informal resolution or formal grievance process

-The online reporting form allows you to submit an anonymous report, which gives the Bias response coordinator information about a general problem or potential threat.
-Please remember that, with an anonymous report, the Bias response coordinator is unable to contact you to offer support, accommodations, or options.
+The online reporting form allows you to submit an anonymous report, which gives the Discrimination response coordinators information about a general problem or potential threat.
+Please remember that, with an anonymous report, the Discrimination response coordinators are unable to contact you to offer support, accommodations, or options.

 Even if you have already submitted an anonymous report, you always have the option to file another report and identify yourself to receive support.
-You can also directly contact any GC employee, Student Life staff, the Bias response coordinator for additional information.
+You can also directly contact any GC employee, Student Life staff, the Discrimination response coordinators for additional information.

 You choose the steps to take

 Remember, reporting discrimination or harassment does not require you to file a formal complaint and involve the other party.
 You can choose what kind of steps you want to take for support or to resolve the issue.
 At any point in the process, you may contact a variety of people for support, advice on options, or additional resources.
 You may also contact confidential resources for advice and support before you decide to report.